-A new music enthusiast and champion, Neal has premiered works by several composers.
-He sang the Voice of the Architect in Forrest Pierce's Resonant Vessels, a multi-location work celebrating architecture and place commissioned by the Spencer Museum of Art in Lawrence, KS and The Burning Harp, an epic song-cycle also composed by Pierce.
+A new music champion and enthusiast, Neal has premiered works by several composers.
+He sang the Voice of the Architect in Forrest Pierce's Resonant Vessels, a multi-location work celebrating architecture and place commissioned by the Spencer Museum of Art and The Burning Harp, an epic song-cycle also composed by Pierce.
 As co-founder and executive director of The Meadowlark Project, a vocal ensemble dedicated to contemporary works, Neal toured the Midwest with their recital program entitled Sounds of the Plains.
 The recital featured new art songs by Kansas-based composers using the texts of Kansas-based poets.
-Their current recital series, entitled Changing the Tides, features works mostly by female composers and poets on topics of womanhood, mortality, and progress.
-In 2020, The Meadowlark Project will premiere their first commissioned work by composer Allison McIntosh.
+Their most recent recital series, Changing the Tides, featured works by women composers and poets on topics of womanhood, mortality, and progress.
+In 2021, The Meadowlark Project premiered There Will Come Soft Rains by Allison McIntosh.
+Co-commissioned by the Spencer Museum of Art and Reach Out Kansas, the piece illuminates Sara Teasdale’s poem in conversation with the exhibition entitled Audubon in the Anthropocene.
 Audience members have described The Meadowlark Project as "powerful over a very wide landscape of emotions, places, memories, states of being," "breathtakingly beautiful," and "musically explosive."

 With a particular interest in new American opera, Neal recorded the titular role in Frank Nawrot’s chamber podcast opera entitled Don Henry.
 Donning a new hat, Neal recently directed a double-bill production featuring the Kansas premiere of As One and the world premiere of Bonnie McLarty’s Snow Angel for the University of Kansas.
 In his role with Lyric Opera, Neal is a producer of the newly commissioned educational touring opera Sketchbook for Ollie.